datadryad/dryad-app/documentation/server_maintenance/storage.md

    1. Does some validation and setup
    2. Hands off to `StashEngine.repository.submit`
    3. Kicks off transfer of Zenodo content
-   4. Sends the GUI user to the correct URL while they wait for processing
+   4. Sends the GUI user to the correct URL while they wait for processing to complete
 3. `StashEngine.repository.submit == Stash::Repo::Repository.submit`
    1. Sets the resource state to `processing`
    2. Creates a SubmissionJob